quincycheng/aam_xperience/README.md

   role: !group secrets-users
   member: !layer /ansible
 ```
-Press `Ctrl-x` to save & quit
+Save and close the file.

-And we will create an `ansible.yml` to retreive the secrets.
+We now create the `ansible.yml` to be used to retreive the secrets from Conjur.
-To create `ansible.yml`, execute:

 ```
-nano ansible.yml
+vi ansible.yml
 ```

-Content of `ansible.yml`
+Add below content to `ansible.yml`:

 ```
 - !layer
 - !host ansible-01